fnordomat/news/README.md

 Meanwhile, I do appreciate that some action has now been taken on behalf of legitimate users and youtube-dl is back.

+My principal objection now goes towards DMCA itself, which your lawmakers would be well-advised to abolish because of its many harmful implications.

 ## 2020-06-06: Regarding the new "device notification" mails

 Regarding [this](https://github.community/t/new-security-feature-device-verification/10216).